 Participate in Live Events

-What other ideas would you add to the list?
+What other book marketing ideas would you add to the list?
 Let us know in the comments below!

 Want to share this post?
 Here are ready-made tweets:

 Click to tweet: 98 Book Marketing Ideas That Can Help Authors Increase Sales – http://bit.ly/1TXPR19 by @DianaUrban #amwriting pic.twitter.com/bWB5KnUxLP